rightsidedev/passpicka/docs/passapp_plan.md

 Note: Two status reports will be produced during the course of this project.
 They can be found in the GitHub repository for this project in: development-log.md

-### Overall Project Plan in Trello
+### 1. Overall Project Plan in Trello

 ![Trello Project Plan](trelloplan.png)

-#### Individual Task Breakdown for "generate NEW password module"
+### 2. Individual Task Breakdown for "generate NEW password module"

 ![Trello Task Breakdown](trelloplan-deets.png)

-## Help File
+## Installation Instructions

 This password amangement application is written and tested on MacOS and requires access to the terminal application.

-1. Copy the main_menu program to the directory required (where you wish to store te application)
+1. Copy the main_menu program to the directory required (where you wish to store the application)

 2. Launch the terminal application